aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/fonts/configuring-fonts-for-rendering-spreadsheets/_index.md

 {{% alert color="primary" %}}

+Generally, the Aspose.Cells APIs scan the operating system’s default font directories on Windows, Linux, MacOS by default.
+Starting from [Aspose.Cells for Java 24.7](https://releases.aspose.com/cells/java/release-notes/2024/aspose-cells-for-java-24-7-release-notes/), the APIs additionally scan Office cached cloud font directories by default.

+{{% /alert %}}

+{{% alert color="primary" %}}

-The Aspose.Cells APIs always scans the operating system's default font directory with one exception, that is; when JVM arguments **-DAspose.Cells.FontDirExc="YourFontDir"** are set.
+The Aspose.Cells APIs always scan the operating system's default font directory with one exception, that is; when JVM arguments **-DAspose.Cells.FontDirExc="YourFontDir"** are set.
 In that case, the Aspose.Cells APIs will skip scanning the operating system's default font directory and only search the path as specified in the aforementioned JVM arguments.

 {{% /alert %}}